 Luiza is a consultant with special expertise in sustainable finance and a special focus on climate change and climate-related risks.
-With over three years of consulting experience in the financial sector as well as project management experience in development cooperation, she brings versatile perspectives to sustainable finance consulting projects.
+With over four years of consulting experience in the financial sector as well as project management experience in development cooperation, she brings versatile perspectives to sustainable finance consulting projects.

 She also helps her clients to analyse climate-related risks with the help of scenario analysis.
 She has accompanied the integration of climate risks and opportunities into risk management and portfolio management.
 She has data processing and modelling experience.
 Luiza also covers the other side of the double materiality – the impact side -, including GHG footprinting, climate target calculations (within different frameworks such as SBTi, NZBA, NZAOA, IIGCC, NZAMI) and portfolio (sector) steering mechanisms.